sindresorhus/eslint-plugin-unicorn/docs/rules/custom-error-definition.md

 }
 ```

-The class name is invalid, it should be capitalized and end with `Error`.
+The class name is invalid.
+It should be capitalized and end with `Error`.
 In this case it should be `FooError`.

 ## Pass